helena-spawn/grass-demo/readme.md

 - <b>the <code>grass</code> object</b> that will be able to draw itself and be animated
 - and <b>the <code>grassFactory</code> object</b> that is capable of creating grass objects based on the mouse click coordinates.

-In the <code>main.ts</code> file I use a backing field of type <code>Array</code> to store the created grass objects and the <code>grassFactory</code> is instantiated with the some information about the drawing area and the total screen height.
+In the <code>main.ts</code> file I use a backing field of type <code>Array</code> to store the created grass objects and the <code>grassFactory</code> is instantiated with some information about the drawing area and the total screen height.

     import Grass from './grass';
     import GrassFactory from './grassFactory';